raspdevpy/ccdoc/guide/Text/Array/arraySet.md

 # $arraySet

-set element value at specific position in array
+Sets the value of an index in an array.

 ## Usage